AI Adoption Framework for Infrastructure

 This framework can be used as:

-• Adoption roadmap for Azure OpenAI, AML, and AKS
+• Adoption roadmap for Azure OpenAI, Azure ML, and AKS

-• Rollout plan for GPU and distributed inference environments
+• Rollout plan for GPU and distributed inference platforms

 Chapter conclusion

-You now have a complete technical roadmap to lead AI adoption within your organization — starting from what you already know best: infrastructure.
+You now have a complete technical roadmap to lead AI adoption within your organization.
+It starts from what you already know best: infrastructure.

 “AI adoption isn’t just the responsibility of data teams.
 It’s the responsibility of those who build the foundation.
 And that person is you.”